KarenGoncalves/CustomSelection/README.md

 > tx <- transcriptsBy(ath)

 2. Create a table with the names of the samples as they are in the bam and bai files.
-Then use the package "Rsamtools" to create the bam file listExample, for three bam files of three replicates of the control sample (CNT-1, CNT-2, CNT-3):
+Then use the package "Rsamtools" to create the bam file list.
+Example, for three bam files of three replicates of the control sample (CNT-1, CNT-2, CNT-3):

 > samples <- c(paste0("CNT-", 1:3))